lia-07/koppet/readme.md

 _(Pronounced "cop-it")_

-Send markdown files in a given directory to your Kobo device as optimised KePubs
+Send markdown files in a given directory to your Kobo device as optimised KePubs.

 **Warning:** This is _extremely_ unpolished.
 In its current form, Koppet is an MVP that suits my needs.
 In theory, it should work on both macOS and Linux, but I have only tested it on the former.